Wake-up-Freeman/OLD-ODISEO/docs/learn/terra-station/download/terra-station-extension.md

 ::::

-Complete this tutorial to install the Terra Station extension for the Google Chrome browser.
+Complete this tutorial to install the Daodiseo Station extension for the Google Chrome browser.

 ## Prerequisites

 - Download [Google Chrome](https://www.google.com/chrome/).

-## Install the Terra Station extension
+## Install the Daodiseo Station extension

-1. Open your Chrome browser and visit the [the Terra Station web extension](https://chrome.google.com/webstore/detail/terra-station/aiifbnbfobpmeekipheeijimdpnlpgpp).
+1. Open your Chrome browser and visit the [the Daodiseo Station web extension](https://chrome.google.com/webstore/detail/daodiseo-station/aiifbnbfobpmeekipheeijimdpnlpgpp).

 2. Install the extension and add it to your browser.